vitamaxoduol/alx-higher_level_programming/README.md

 How to print text and variables using print
 How to use strings
 What are indexing and slicing in Python
-IWhat is the official Python coding style and how to check your code with pycodestyl
+What is the official Python coding style and how to check your code with pycodestyl